Sarah269/glowing-dollop/Stroke/README.md

 # Stroke Classification Machine Learning

 ## Project
-This project builds a machine learning classification model to predict whether a patient is likely to get a stroke based on parameters like gender, age, glucose level, body mass, hypertension, and smoking..
+This project builds a machine learning classification model to predict whether a patient is likely to get a stroke based on parameters like gender, age, glucose level, body mass, hypertension, and smoking.
 This datset has 5110 rows and 12 columns.

 <img src="https://github.com/Sarah269/glowing-dollop/blob/main/Stroke/Stroke%20Slide.png" height="400" />